dingxiong/dingxiong.github.io/_posts/2024-08-25-postgres-replication.md

  0/190D798
 ```

-Also, during the while loop, the client sends
+During the while loop, the client sends
 [Standby Status Update](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/bin/pg_basebackup/pg_recvlogical.c#L144)
 messages to the server to inform the written and flushed `lsn`.
 On the server
 side, the corresponding `lsn` in-memory fields are